anaconda/anaconda-client/README.md

 `$ anaconda whoami`

-For a complete tutorial on building and uploading Conda packages to Anaconda Cloud visit the [documentation page](http://docs.anaconda.org/).
+For a complete tutorial on building and uploading Conda packages to Anaconda.org visit the [documentation page](http://docs.anaconda.org/).

 ### Links